Kennan

 Feedback, given and received

 Feedback that sticks is feedback the recipient can act on.
-The frameworks below all converge on the same instruction: aim at the work, not at the person.
+Aim at the work, not at the person.

 Situation, Behavior, Impact, Intent inquiry.